How to Sell a Business Fast: 7 Steps for Selling Your Business Quickly

 - Annual business planning, budgeting, and forecasting: Effective managers create an annual business plan- and a formal budget- before the start of each year.
 Your budget should include a sales forecast, budgeted costs, and planned sales prices.
 Implementing these plans each year shows a potential buyer that your firm is well managed, which increases its value.

-- Cash flow forecasting and management: For many companies, cash management is just as important as profitability, and your need a formal process for managing cash flow.
-As you create your annual budget for sales and costs, you can build in a cash flow forecast.
+- Cash flow forecasting and management: For many companies, cash management is just as important as profitability, and you need a formal process for managing cash flow.
+As you create your annual budget for sales and costs, you can build a cash flow forecast.

 - Industry benchmarks and analysis: A buyer will compare many aspects of your firm’s performance to industry benchmarks, and you need to evaluate your company using the same benchmarks.
 If businesses in your industry typically generate a 30% gross profit, for example, you need to produce results that are at or above the 30% benchmark.